superfly/tokenizer/README.md

 - `OPEN_KEY` - The hex encoded 32 byte private key is used for decrypting secrets.
 - `LISTEN_ADDRESS` - The address (`ip:port`) to listen on.
 - `FILTERED_HEADERS` - A comma separated list of request headers to strip from client requests.
+- `OPEN_PROXY` - Setting `1` or `true` will allow requests that don't contain sealed secrets to be proxied.
+Such requests are blocked by default.